The form takes 15 minutes to complete. Permits are issued after payment.

 When a residential mechanical permit is needed

-Mechanical includes all HVAC (heating, ventilating, air conditioning).
-Mechanical includes gas piping, ductwork, furnaces, heat pumps or air conditioning condensing units.
+Mechanical permits include permits for all HVAC (heating, ventilating, air conditioning).
+Mechanical permits also include permits for gas piping, ductwork, furnaces, heat pumps or air conditioning condensing units and mini-split permits.

 You need a mechanical trade permit to:

 - Install or change any part of a heating or cooling system that has duct work or must be vented into any kind of chimney or vent

 - Install, alter or repair gas piping (indoor or outdoor) between the meter and an appliance or a natural gas line